ctrliq/ascender/README.md

 # Ascender
 Ascender provides a web-based user interface, REST API, and task engine built on top of [Ansible](https://github.com/ansible/ansible).
 It is based off the upstream project of [AWX](https://github.com/ansible/awx).

 A separate installer is being released to ease the burden of installing Ascender.
+This installer will allow you to test Ascender on a single VM with [k3s](https://k3s.io/) (which will be installed on your behalf), or onto an existing Kubernetes cluster, requiring the appropriate kubeconfig file and prescribed namespace.

 Contributing
 ------------